guruucsd/DifferentialEncoding/ADD_EXPERIMENT.md

 1. Create "datasets" that define the inputs (stimuli) and expected outputs (task) for all 4 experiments.
 2. (optional) Create experiment-specific analysis & plotting code.
 3. Create "experiment" files that train the models, run them through the analyses, and save the results.
-4. Gather data from across all four experiments, and write analyses / scripts to compare/contrast results.
+4. Gather data from across all experiment types, and write analysis scripts to compare/contrast results.

 #### 1. Create "datasets" that define the stimuli and tasks.